mavi0/darkes-uk/darkes/content/en/homepage/services.md

 We can prepare and submit planning applications and building regulations applications to gain any necessary approvals.

 #### Technical Drawings and Specifications
-We can produce detailed technical drawings and specifications, to assist with obtaining accurate builders quotations ready to turn your project into reality.
+We can produce detailed technical drawings and specifications, to assist with obtaining builders quotations.

 ---